Calibrated zero-norm regularized LS estimator for high-dimensional error-in-variables regression: Numerical experiments

-This part is devoted itself to the implementation of GEP-MSCRA.
-From Section \ref{sec3}, GEP-MSCRA consists of solving a sequence of weighted $\ell_1$-regularized LS problems or
+In this part we pay our attention to the implementation of GEP-MSCRA.
+From Section \ref{sec3}, we know that GEP-MSCRA consists of solving a sequence of weighted $\ell_1$-regularized LS, which can be equivalently written as

-where $\omega_i\!=n\lambda(1-\!w_i^k)$ for $i=1,2,\ldots,p$ are nonnegative weights.
-There are some solvers developed for \eqref{Eprob-sub}; for example, the Matlab package {\bf SLEP} developed by Liu and Ye \cite{LiuYe09} with the accelerated proximal gradient method \cite{Nesterov07}, and the semismooth Newton ALM developed by Li, Sun and Toh \cite{LiSunToh16}.
-The first solver is solving \eqref{Eprob-sub} itself, while the second is solving its dual problem.
-Motivated by the numerical comparison reported in \cite{LiSunToh16}, we apply the semismooth Newton ALM for solving the dual problem of \eqref{Eprob-sub}:
+where $\omega_i\!=n\lambda(1-w_i^k)$ for $i=1,\ldots,p$ are the weights.
+There are some solvers developed for \eqref{Eprob-sub}; for example, the {\bf SLEP} developed by \cite{LiuYe09} with the accelerated proximal gradient method in \cite{Nesterov07}, and the semismooth Newton ALM developed by \cite{LiSunToh16}.
+Motivated by the performance of the semismooth Newton ALM of \cite{LiSunToh16}, we apply it for solving the dual of \eqref{Eprob-sub}, i.e.,